gfanton/workshop-nebular/01_gno/README.md

-## 01_Gnolang - Go, little brother
+## 01_Gno - Go, little brother

-In this section, you will learn to use the `gno` CLI to write and test Gnolang packages.
+In this section, you will learn to use the `gno` CLI to write and test Gno packages.
 This part does not rely on a blockchain; instead, it operates solely on the GnoVM.

 ### Package